The Phillips Library is pleased to announce the availability of a Frances E. Malamy Research Fellowship of the Peabody Essex Museum.

 Doctoral students, post-doctoral, academics, and independent scholars, as well as curators, and other library, archive and museum professionals, are welcome to apply.

-All application materials, including references, must be received by 11:59 pm on October 31, 2019.
+All application materials, including references, must be received by 11:59 pm on October 29, 2023.
 Materials may be submitted electronically firstname.lastname@example.org or via post to Library Fellowship Committee / 306 Newburyport Turnpike / Rowley, MA 01969.
 Please ensure your application includes specific references to Phillips Library collection material, as found through our online catalog.
-To apply, fill out either the online Fellowship Application Form or the Fellowship Application PDF.
-All applicants will be notified of the committee's decision after December 1, 2019.
+To apply, fill out the online Fellowship Application Form.
+All applicants will be notified of the committee's decision after December 1, 2023.